 Frank was admitted into the State Bar of Texas in 2002, and the State Bar of New Mexico in 2006.
 He has enjoyed federal admissions in the Western, Eastern, Southern and Northern Districts of Texas, the District of New Mexico, and the 10th Circuit U.S. Court of Appeals.
 He recently served as President of the New Mexico Chapter of the Federal Bar Association, and is a former member of the H. Vearle Payne American Inn of Court.

 Outside the office, Frank delights in spending time with his wife and young daughters.
-He is an avid outdoorsman, and enjoys golf and guitar.
-He is a Director on the Board of Illuman New Mexico, and is committed to its mission of men transforming men, through a power greater than themselves.
+He is an avid outdoorsman, and enjoys guitar.
+He is President and a Director for the non-profit Illuman New Mexico, and is committed to its mission of men transforming men, through a power greater than themselves.
+Frank also is active as a Director of the Federal Bar Association of New Mexico, as a Steering Committee member of the Yale Association of New Mexico, and as a member of the Harvard Club of New Mexico.